-The group assignment is worth a total of 30% of your final grade and group members will share the same grade.
-The final case, distributed to the students during the course of the term, will be solved and submitted for marking by students in groups.
-Students have been enrolled into groups of two or three on Avenue.
+The group assignment report must be typed (double space) maximum 10-15 pages.
+Students have been enrolled into groups of 3 to 5 on Avenue.
 All group members will be assigned identical grades for group work.
 A representative of your group should submit the assignment (only one submission for each group) of your group's answer to the Assignments Dropbox on Avenue.
 Make sure all contributing group members' names are on the assignment.
 Each group member is expected to contribute to the assignment.
 A discussion forum has been set up on Avenue to enable the students in a group to discuss their assignment.
+Your mark will be first based on content, and second, on presentation.
+Presentation includes effective and correct use of the English language.
 More details of the format, structure, and content coverage will be provided during the course of the term.